-46. Review period
+47. Review period

 This policy will be reviewed at least annually.
 It will be revised earlier following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
-All staff will be informed of any changes made.
+All staff will be informed of any changes made through staff meetings/training and email updates from the DSL's